 - Be an Optimist – Think positively and try to take pleasure in your daily work and interactions.
 It has been seen through research that optimists and pessimists face the same situation but the optimists cope with these in a better manner.
 Think of at least 3 things that you are grateful for, each day, whenever you feel stressed.
 This will help you to keep some perspective.

 - Laugh More – Research has revealed that humour can help you to recover from surgeries and ailments.
 That is why laughing is essential to boost your mind.
 Your mood can be uplifted by the very act of smiling.
-Endorphins is released by laughter that enhances your mood.
+Endorphins are released by laughter that enhances your mood.
 Humour gives you back your power and helps you to assess things differently.

-- Get Help – If you still feel overwhelmed with stress, it is advisable that you seek help of a medical professional who will help you with the situation and guide you to come out of it before it is too late.
+- Get Help – If you still feel overwhelmed with stress, it is advisable that you seek the help of a medical professional who will help you with the situation and guide you to come out of it before it is too late.
 The above are some of the ways that you can try to reduce your stress.
 Your mental health plays a crucial role in your overall wellbeing.
 It is not enough to get your medicines on time for a patient with cardiac disorder and checking with a quality glucometer that you got at the best glucometer price for a diabetic.
-Maintaining a low stress level is also an imperative in order to lead a healthy and happy life, today.
+Maintaining a low-stress level is also imperative in order to lead a healthy and happy life, today.
 So don’t neglect it.